J4NN0/league-of-legends-fight-tactics/README.md

 ### Data overview

-- `id`: riot champions internal name (where `name` is the "public" champion's name).
+- `id`: riot champion's internal name (where `name` is the "public" champion's name).
 - `speels`: Contains the set of spells the champion can use in fight (e.g. `q`, `w`, `e`, `r`), including also auto-attack (i.e. `aa`).
 - `cooldown`: Minimum length of time (in seconds) to wait after using an ability before it can be used again.
 - `cast`: Length of time (in seconds) needed to summoning a spell.

 # Import Package

-You can import tactics tool as external lib and use it as you prefer.
+You can import tactics tool as an external lib and use it as you prefer.

 ```go
 package main